Skip to content

 Extract Data from ID Documents - Power Automate AI Builder Use Case

-Intro KYC, or know you customer, is mandatory in financial services – banking, insurance, and accounting.
+KYC, or know you customer, is mandatory in financial services - banking, insurance, and accounting.
 You must validate picture IDs from your customers.
-We’ll design a Microsoft Power Automate flow that can validate customer IDs (passports and driver’s licenses) towards data from a database (Excel).
-Learning Objectives Description Hints Additional Material Video Guide
+We'll…

 Intro